-If you’re committed to creating positive experience for students and families transitioning from high school to college, you’ll benefit from Guidance Symposium.
-It’s a trending speed session we designed to ease Zoom fatigue and quickly give you the tools to cultivate your career and positively impact the lives of students and families.
+If you’re committed to creating positive experiences for students and families transitioning from high school to college, you’ll benefit from Guidance Symposium.
+It’s a trending live event that will quickly give you the tools to cultivate your career and positively impact the lives of students and families.

 venue and parking

 About the Hartford Club